 Make it easy and fun

-With training strategies like gamification and microlearning, you can turn boring training sessions into fun, motivating learning opportunities.
+With training strategies like gamification and microlearning, you can turn boring onboarding training into fun, motivating new learning opportunities.
 And encourage, you know, that trendy word: engagement.
 Or employee branding.
 It all comes down to creating the best experience for your new employee, to making them feel truly happy to work for your company from day one.

 You know, creating a memorable first impression.